faytom/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

 The code for this step is contained in the third code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]

 ###Design and Test a Model Architecture